techatpark/c-prgramming/content.en/functions-quiz/_index.md

     printf("Value of j = %u\n", j); //its holding the addr of i. printf("Value of i = %d\n", i);
-    printf("Value of i = %d\n", *(&i)); //returns value of some variable stored in that particular location
+    printf("Value of i = %d\n", *(&i)); //returns value of some variable stored in that particular location printf("Value of i = %d\n", j); //returns value of some variable stored in that particular location

     return 0;
 }